kirillTerra/PhysicalLocomotion/README.md

 This repository was the foundation of my **thesis project**.
-The text and presentation of my work can be found in the corresponding files inside this repo.
+The text and presentation of my work can be found in the corresponding files inside this repo (`Bachelor_Thesis.pdf` and `presentation.pdf`).

 ---